I Want To...

 Enter the last name, specialty or keyword for your search below.

 School of Medicine

 I Want to...

 This clerkship introduces students to the discipline of internal medicine.
-Following three days of PRECEDE (Pre-Clerkship Education Exercises) instruction, students are assigned either to The Johns Hopkins Hospital or one of the affiliates (Johns Hopkins Bayview Medical Center or Sinai Hospital of Baltimore) to work with general medical ward teams.
+Following three days of PRECEDE (Pre-Clerkship Education Exercises) instruction, students spend half the rotation at The Johns Hopkins Hospital and the other half at either Johns Hopkins Bayview Medical Center or Sinai Hospital of Baltimore.
+During the rotation, students work with general medical ward teams which include residents and faculty.
 Instruction occurs through direct patient contact, student conferences and teaching rounds with residents and interns.
-At the clerkship’s midpoint, students move to the other hospital location (The Johns Hopkins Hospital or the affiliate).

 - Clinical reasoning and patient communication skills with emphasis on advanced medical interviewing skills and hypothesis testing;

 - Basic and advanced case presentation skills including formal case presentations, calling consults, sign-out rounds and discharge planning rounds;

 - Applying physical examination skills to clinical reasoning;

 - Interpretation of basic laboratory tests;

 - Demonstrate professional behaviors including reliability and commitment, response to instruction, self-directed learning, patient interactions, response to stress, and working relationships;